Braekpo1nt/MCTManager/docs/configuration.md

 }
 ```

+- `"timeLimit"` the duration in seconds of the entire game
+- `"checkpointCounter"` the duration in seconds to wait before activating the mercy rule/failsafe.
+If no players reach a new checkpoint in the `checkpointCounter` time limit, then the game will end.
+- `"checkpointCounterAlert"` this is how many seconds left in the failsafe time (`"checkpointCounter"`) there must be in order for players to be notified.
+For example, if the `"checkpointCounter"` is `60` and `"checkpointCounterAlert"` is `10`, then if no players have reached a new checkpoint for `50` seconds, they'll be notified they have `10` seconds left.
+  - this must be less than `"checkpointCounter"`, or problems will occur
 - `"checkpoints"` defines a list of checkpoints.
   - The first checkpoint is the initial spawn location when players are teleported in
   - Checkpoints are progressed in order